 This is the first job that comes to mind when speaking about aviation careers.
 And the reason is obvious.

 On the one hand, airline pilots are the ones under contract with an airline, and they are in charge of transporting the airline passengers and cargo in local or international routes after receiving their corresponding licenses and Airline Transport Pilot certificate.
-Airline pilots work on a schedule, and the flight hours they do usually go from 75 hours to some 150 hours per month, including other required tasks.
+An airline pilot’s job is based on a schedule, and the pilot work hours usually go from 75 flight hours to some 150 flight hours per month, including other required tasks.
 Commercial airline pilots can earn over $100,000 yearly, with the average salary being $73,499 in the United States during the year 2021.

 On the other hand, commercial pilots have only required a commercial pilot license, and they usually work on a per-flight basis.
 This means they do not work for a specific company, so they are like freelancing pilots.
 Common opportunities come in the form of charter flights, rescue operations, firefighting, aerial photography, crop dusting, among others.
 Regarding working hours, these pilots can take plenty of hours depending on the specific flying activity.
 However, there are some limits for safety purposes, 60 hours per week being a common number as a limit.